jonmikeli/azureiotdevicesimulator5-pnp/docs/Help.md

  To run the simulator, there are two alternatives:
   1. running the simulator as a **.NET 5 Console application** (selfcontained or depending on an installed framework)
   1. running the *Docker container* (which contains in turn the .NET 5 binaries, packages and other required prerequisites)

- > ![NOTE]
- >
- > See [Docker](https://www.docker.com) and container oriented development for those who are not familiar with.

- Whatever the alternative will be, check that all the **3 configuration** files are set properly.

- > ![IMPORTANT]
- >
- > The 3 configurations files have to be present and contain the proper Microsoft Azure IoT Hub connection strings, IDs or keys.

  #### Runing .NET Core application
  Run the command below: